Houston Aeros (1994–2013): IHL years

 By the start of the 1998–99 season, the Aeros were led by the goalie tandem of Chabot and Fernandez posted a combined 2.35 goals against average, the best average in the league, minor league journeyman Jeff Christian scored a team-leading 45 goals and 109 points (including 88 assists) from former Michigan Wolverines' player Brian Wiseman.
 Houston earned a 54–15–13 record for 121 points in the standings and the Fred A. Huber Trophy for the regular season championship.

 Despite their regular season, the Aeros struggled in the playoffs.
 While they earned a bye from the best-of-three preliminary round, it took Houston the full five games series to eliminate the Long Beach Ice Dogs in the second round.
 In the Western Conference Finals, Houston faced the Chicago Wolves, which took seven games for the Aeros to advance to their first Turner Cup Finals.
 The Aeros then faced the Orlando Solar Bears for the 1999 Turner Cup and again lasted seven games.
-In front of a sold out home crowd of more than 16,000, the Aeros won their first championship with a 5–3 victory.
+In front of a sold-out home crowd of more than 16,000, the Aeros won their first championship with a 5–3 victory.

 Following the 1999 Turner Cup championship, Dave Tippett left to take an assistant job with the Los Angeles Kings.
 Captain Mike Yeo signed an NHL contract with the Pittsburgh Penguins, who assigned him to their minor league affiliate in the AHL, the Wilkes-Barre/Scranton Penguins.
 While Houston still posted winning seasons with playoff appearances the next two years, they were never able to get close to another Turner Cup.

 AHL years

-By 2001, the IHL were struggling financially.
+By 2001, the IHL was struggling financially.
 The league had rapidly expanded in the 1980s and 1990s, included moving into already established NHL markets.
 As a result, the NHL actively encouraged its owners to reassign their development operations to clubs in the American Hockey League (AHL), the chief rival of the IHL.
 Without any support from the NHL and league costs increasing, the IHL declared bankruptcy and disbanded during the summer of 2001.
 With the AHL looking to increase its prestige as the top development league for the NHL, the AHL began discussions to absorb some of the IHL's clubs.
 The AHL and IHL eventually agreed for the AHL to absorb six franchises for the 2001–02 season: the Aeros, Chicago Wolves, Grand Rapids Griffins, Milwaukee Admirals, Manitoba Moose, and Utah Grizzlies.

 The Aeros joined the AHL one year after the NHL expanded with the Minnesota Wild and did not have a primary development affiliate.
 Due to Houston's George Bush Intercontinental Airport making travel for prospects easier, the Wild entered an agreement with the Aeros as their top development affiliate.
 Todd McLellan was installed as head coach by the Wild and the Aeros made the Western Conference Finals in their first AHL season before falling to their old IHL rivals, the Chicago Wolves.